snaveenkpndevops/Mean_Stack_App_Frontend_CICD/Jenkins_file_Readme.md

+### prerequisite:

+  * Insatll Java in your local machine.
+  * Install Jenkins in your local machine.
+  * Install docker-desktop in your local machine and open the docker-desktop.
+Since we are not using any agent, so all the pipeline steps will be running from our local machine.
+We can use docker agent to run this pipeline which is a best practice.
+But for this project we are not using any agent.

 1. Create a Jenkins pipeline Project.
 2. In Manage plugins --> Install `Generic Webhook Trigger` plugin
 3. Read this Document for Github Webhook Configuration -->  `https://www.geeksforgeeks.org/what-is-webhooks-in-jenkins/` (or) `https://medium.com/@sangeetv09/how-to-configure-webhook-in-github-and-jenkins-for-automatic-trigger-with-cicd-pipeline-34133e9de0ea`